-Kenneth Lundgren, at 35, retired from competition in 2014 as the most decorated time trialist in region history, winning the TT Cup for 3 consecutive years, winning 25+ TTs Pro/1/2/3, setting 9 course records along the way.
+Kenneth Lundgren retired from competition in 2014 in his prime as the most decorated time trialist in regional history, winning the TT Cup for 3 consecutive years, setting 9+ course records along the way.

 In this final year undefeated on the TT bike, he also won 6 consecutive Cat-1 MTB races.